 - pyglet website

-Pyglet has an active developer and user community.
+pyglet has an active developer and user community.
 If you find a bug or a problem with the documentation, please open an issue.
-Anyone is welcome to join our discord server were a lot of the development discussion is going on.
+Anyone is welcome to join our discord server where a lot of the development discussion is going on.
 It's also a great place to ask for help.

 - No external dependencies or installation requirements.
 For most application and game requirements, pyglet needs nothing else besides Python, simplifying distribution and installation.
 It's easy to package your project with freezers such as PyInstaller.